Jb799/Wasmpot/README.md

 ## Usage 📚
 Guidelines on how to use Wasmpot effectively.

-## Contributing 🤝
+## Contributors 🤝
-How you can contribute to the Wasmpot project.
+Jean-Baptiste J.
+Duncan S.
+Agathe M.
+Jean-Baptiste R.

 ## License 📄
 Details about the project's license.